7 Types of Fishing Reels and Their Functions

 Offshore reels are built to last.
 They can be both bait-casting or spinning reels.
 These tough, generally more costly reels are built to withstand the most extreme offshore conditions, which would destroy conventional reels.

-They’re not only designed to fight monster-sized fish, but they also have to withstand the saltwater splashes that come with the territory.
+They’re designed to fight monster-sized fish and withstand the saltwater splashes that come with the territory.

-Offshore reels were traditionally bait-casters, although there are now numerous high-quality offshore spinning reels on the market.
+Offshore reels were traditionally bait-casters, although numerous high-quality offshore spinning reels are now on the market.

-It is not uncommon to pay over $1,000 for a top-of-the-line offshore fishing reel due to the additional saltwater corrosion protection they provide.
-If you are a smart bargain hunter, you can get it for a lot less.
+It is common to pay over $1,000 for a top-of-the-line offshore fishing reel due to its additional saltwater corrosion protection.
+You can get it for much less if you are a smart bargain hunter.

 You May Also Like